 1 cup red wine

-Over medium heat, and preferably in a cast iron skillet, toast the seeds, the allspice, and the peppercorns toast the peppercorns, coriander seeds, cumin seeds, fennel seeds mustard seeds.
-(You do not need to put any oil in the skillet to do this).
-It should only take about 5 minutes to toast everything, stirring frequently.
-You will know you’re near done as the spice mix starts to smell (good) quite a bit.
+Over medium heat, and preferably in a cast iron skillet, toast the seeds, allspice, peppercorns, coriander, cumin, fennel, and mustard seeds, stirring frequently for about 5 minutes.
+You do not need to put any oil in the skillet to do this.
+You will know you’re near done when the spices become very aromatic.

-First rub half of the spice mixture all over the brisket–and really put some oomph behind it – as in rub it in!
-Like a brisket massage.
-Let the brisket marinate in its new goodness for at least an hour–but ideally overnight.
+First, vigorously rub half of the spice mixture all over the brisket.
+Let the brisket marinate for at least an hour, but ideally overnight.

 When it’s time to cook, preheat your oven to 250 degrees F.

 Place the brisket on a roasting pan rack and add the wine to the roasting pan.
-Cover the brisket with the slices of bacon.
-(I call for six slices so you can really cover and smother this puppy in bacon goodness.
-If you’re not a bacon person, you can completely skip the bacon).
-Cover the meats with foil and slow cook for 3 hours or until meat is tender.**
+Cover the brisket with slices of bacon.
+Use foil to cover the meats and slow cook for 3 hours or until meat is tender.*

-Place the brisket (fat side up) in center of the cooking grate over the drip pan.
-You will not turn the brisket during the cooking time at all.
-Grill the meat until your meat thermometer registers 180°F. (I can’t give you a time on this as charcoals and grill sizes vary.
-Just note, this could take about an hour or more).
+Once smoked, place the brisket (fat side up) in the center of the grill over a drip pan.
+Grill the meat—without turning—until your meat reaches an internal temp of 180 degrees F. (Cooking time here really depends on the charcoal and grill size.
+Just note, this could take about an hour or more.)

 When it’s done, remove the brisket from the grill and let rest 20 minutes.

 Shave the meat into thin slices.
 Pile the meat generously high between two slices of rye bread slathered in yellow mustard.
-I like serving with a bowl of pickles and some of your favorite potato chips.
+Serve with a bowl of pickles and some of your favorite potato chips.